BACHELOR OF ARTS IN HOSPITALITY BUSINESS MANAGEMENT

 Hospitality business management at Everett is a degree completion program.
 Students should complete the majority of the WSU general education (UCORE) requirements before enrolling.
 We recommend pursuing one of Washington’s transferable associate’s degrees; these degrees will fulfill most of WSU’s UCORE requirements and usually will confer junior standing upon enrollment at WSU Everett.

-COLLEGE OF BUSINESS CERTIFICATION COURSES
+COLLEGE OF BUSINESS LOWER-DIVISION COURSES

 Complete these WSU courses (or transferable equivalents) with a GPA of 2.5 or better: